TwoSet Violin: Tours

 In 2017, TwoSet Violin made a comedic reference to Ling Ling, a fictional violinist who "practices 40 hours a day".
 In an interview with Yle Uutiset, they described Ling Ling as the final boss of a video game: the Chuck Norris of violinists.
 Chen said they improvised the character from their comedy sketch video concerning a teenage violin student's tiger mom comparing the student to her friend's child.
 In 2018, they released a series of videos called the Ling Ling Workout.
 In these challenges, the duo play classical pieces (or contemporary music) with handicaps such as playing at double speed, with scordatura, while dancing or hula hooping, with hand positions reversed, or while upside down.
 Prominent violinists such as Ray Chen, Ziyu He, and Hilary Hahn have also attempted the challenge on their channel.

+Other recurring themes include violin charades, trying out various instruments, and viola jokes.

 In July 2018, they released a series of videos in which they performed classical music using rubber chickens.
-Recurring themes include violin charades, trying out various instruments, and viola jokes.

 Another popular video series consists of reviews of film and TV show scenes that feature violin playing, in which Yang and Chen critique egregiously fake performances.
 On April Fools' Day 2019, they claimed they discovered a new Double Violin Concerto by J.S.
 Bach.

 In September 2018, TwoSet Violin uploaded a reaction video to a BBC News story titled "Fastest Violinist in the World", in which they challenged violinist Ben Lee's Guinness World Record claim of playing "Flight of the Bumblebee" for what they perceived to be significant inaccuracy.
 They satirically timed themselves purposefully playing random fast notes before declaring they had broken the world record.

-Twoset Violin, in addition with their usual content, has also posted music and films mainly composed by themselves and Jordon He.
-In October of 2020, they released a video titled "Prelude", a short piece composed and played by TwoSet Violin and He.
-In June 2022, they posted "FANTASIA", a short film written by the duo, that contained several pieces composed by themselves and He, consisting of the previously mentioned 'Prelude', 'Scherzo', 'Adagio', and 'Rhapsody'.
-The film also includes a guest appearance of Chloe Chua.

 Other ventures

 TwoSet has a clothing line called TwoSet Apparel.

+TwoSet has a podcast called TwoSet Talks.